Judge Glenda Hatchett

 Hatchett has served on the Boards of three Fortune 500 companies - HCA, The Gap Inc. and ServiceMaster Company.

-Currently, Hatchett sits on the National Football League's Atlanta Falcons' Board of Advisors, a position she has held since 2004, and serves as a consultant to the National Basketball Association on pressing legal and social issues.
+Hatchett was a member of the National Football League's Atlanta Falcons' Board of Advisors, and served as a consultant to the National Basketball Association on pressing legal and social issues.

 Hatchett has consistently shown her commitment to community development through her service on various nonprofit boards including: the National Board of Governors of the Boys and Girl Club of America; the Leadership Circle for the After School Alliance and the Advisory Board for the Women's Resource Center at Spelman College; and she formerly served on the Board of Advisors for PlayPumps International.
 Presently, Hatchett serves as the national spokesperson for CASA (Court Appointed Special Advocates), a non-profit volunteer organization that trains volunteers to represent abused and neglected children and is the recipient of their President's Award.